-University of Vermont, located on the shores of Lake Champlain, prides itself in offering the same resources as a major research institution while still maintaining the feel of a smaller liberal arts college, with about 10,000 undergraduates enrolled each year.
-Diversity and an inclusive environment is a top priority for University of Vermont, a value that is represented in the student body and faculty and, according to the Center for Cultural Pluralism this value system continues to carry over into the classroom and all facets of learning at UVM.
+The University of Vermont, located on the shores of Lake Champlain, prides itself in offering the same resources as a major research institution while still maintaining the feel of a smaller liberal arts college, with about 10,000 undergraduates enrolled each year.
+Diversity and an inclusive environment is a top priority for the University of Vermont, a value that is represented in the student body and faculty, and, according to the Center for Cultural Pluralism this value system continues to carry over into the classroom and all facets of learning at UVM.

 The University of Vermont also offers a comprehensive set of financial aid options including loans, scholarships, and a monthly payment plan option that can be used for payments on all tuition or just a portion of the tuition owed.

 Uniquely an evangelical college, Wheaton College believes in educating the whole person and this liberal view of education extends into all departments and classrooms.
 The Wheaton community is diverse and stretches worldwide through engaging other cultures through academics and missions all across the globe.
 As a transformative liberal arts school, it is Wheaton’s goal to educate students beyond the classroom through interdisciplinary and inclusive study.

 Wheaton College believes that higher education should be available to all students and in turn the college awards a number of grants and scholarships annually.
 In addition, students can apply for financial aid for student loans or work-study opportunities.